Snehasis4321/contacts_app_flutter_firebase/README.md

 ## Important for google auth

-to view sha 1/ sha256 key for google auth use this command to
+to view sha1 or sha256 key for google auth use this command to

 visit .android folder and then debug.keystore is there run this otherwise generate a debug key and run this command to show sha1 key